syumaK/amplify-contentful-app/README.md

 # Building Web Applications with speed using Contentful and AWS Amplify

-A sample web app to made using [Contentful](https://www.contentful.com/) and [AWS Amplify](https://aws.amazon.com/amplify/).
+A sample web app made using [Contentful](https://www.contentful.com/) and [AWS Amplify](https://aws.amazon.com/amplify/).
 Data lives in Contentful, code lives with GitHub and backend lives in AWS.

 ![AmplifyContentful](./media/contentful-webinar.gif)